trxe/notes-blog/content/computer-graphics.md

 1. Adaptive recursive depth control
 2. First-hit speed up with z-buffer
 3. Bounding volumes (**hierarchies**)
+   1. Must enclose the object as tightly as possible
+   2. Must be fast to compute
+   3. In order to accurately skip the expensive intersection computation between a ray and a complex object
 4. **Spatial subdivision**
    1. Uniform grid,
    2. Octree